Page 24 of the above paper, offering protocol recommendations:

 "Reproductive Toxicity: Suspected of damaging fertility or the unborn child.
 [NOTE: This is not of general concern for the elderly, who are no longer reproductively active, and who are most susceptible to death by COVID-19].
 Specific Target Organ Toxicity (Single Exposure): Not classified.
 Specific Target Organ Toxicity (Repeated Exposure): May cause damage to organs through prolonged or repeated exposure.
 Aspiration Hazard: Not classified Symptoms/Injuries After Inhalation: Prolonged exposure may cause irritation.
 Symptoms/Injuries After Skin Contact: Prolonged exposure may cause skin irritation.
 Symptoms/Injuries After Eye Contact: May cause slight irritation to eyes.
 Symptoms/Injuries After Ingestion: This material is harmful orally and can cause adverse health effects or death in significant amounts.
 Chronic Symptoms: Suspected of damaging fertility or the unborn child.
 May cause damage to organs through prolonged or repeated exposure."

 The following are my own calculations based on the Safety Data Sheet (SDS) and package labeling, and may be in error.
 Corrections are welcome.
-(Please send corrections to email@example.com.)
-The Safety Data Sheet identifies the ingredients of the Durvet paste as "acutely toxic" if ingested in doses exceeding:
+(Please send corrections to firstname.lastname@example.org.)
+The Safety Data Sheet identifies the Durvet paste as "acutely toxic" if ingested in quantities exceeding 534.76 mg/kg body weight.
+To reach acute toxicity, a person weighing 200lbs (90.7kg) would have to swallow (534.76 mg/kg x 90.7kg = 448.5g) of paste.
+This is (48.5g/6.08g/tube = 8 tubes) of paste.
+[Thank you for the correction, Nobert David.]

-If reasonable use of common table salt is safe for human consumption, how much more so is Ivermectin, including Durvet Ivermectin paste with all its listed components?
+If reasonable use of common table salt is safe for human consumption, how much more should Ivermectin, including Durvet Ivermectin paste with all its listed components?

 Additional info on ivermectin